 ABOUT THE CONTRIBUTOR

 Annie McDermott translates fiction and poetry from Spanish and Portuguese, and is currently working on novels by the Uruguayan writer Mario Levrero for And Other Stories and Coffee House Press.
-Her translations of poems by Sergio Loo appeared in Alba Londres 06: Contemporary Mexican Poetry.
+Her translations of poems by Sergio Loo appeared in Alba Londres 06: Contemporary Mexican Poetry and The White Review.